 The new retail fuel tanks have undergone 2 years of testing in Germany with the results being a big success.
 The tanks are now ready to enter the market and get certified in accordance with local codes and standards.

 As part of the optimization process of retail fuel stations in Africa, EPCM will drive the design and supply of these tanks.
 The outcome of installing one of these HDPE fuel tanks at your depot would improve your CAPEX during construction, your OPEX during operations and environmental challenges and potential liabilities in the future.

 The design life of one of these tanks would be 100 years compared to the normal tanks that usually have to be replaced every 20 years.
 This will also have a big impact when retail stations change hands as the current norm is to replace tanks and pumps when stations get sold or refurbished.
 This means that oil companies can see their tanks as assets when selling to another company rather than an environmental liability.

-The challenge when constructing above ground storage tanks would be the selection of the material to give the tank its structural integrity.
-Many options exist with core tube being the most basic solution and a mesh like layer being a bit more complex.
+The challenge when constructing above-ground storage tanks would be the selection of the material to give the tank its structural integrity.
+Many options exist with the core tube being the most basic solution and a mesh-like layer being a bit more complex.
 This is currently in development stages and more refinement is needed to produce a final product.

 Both the extrusion and potentially 3d printing solutions are currently evaluated to determine the best available options for the HDPE fabrication on site.
 Site conditions will also play a big role and should be closely monitored to ensure it does not affect the quality of the application.
 Creating a controlled environment would also work similarly to a welding hut on a pipeline that controls humidity and temperature.

 Although a lot of hard work still needs to be done to get these products to the market, it’s a giant leap for tank fabrication globally and in the next few years, the way we build and install tanks will completely change.